RayZorb/Highcharts-for-Weather34/INSTALLATION_GUIDE.md

             sudo chown username: www-data -R /your_path_to_WX-HWS_root_folder.
             (as an example sudo chown fredbloggs: www-data -R /var/www/html)

 10. Re-start WeeWX.
 Wait for the first archive period to elapse.
-Additional folders 'json' and 'json_day' should now have been created in the w34highcharts folder.
+Additional folder 'json' should now have been created in the w34highcharts folder.
+The json-day folder will be created in the w34highcharts-day folder the first time the user requests a day report either by using compare days or "picking" a day in the past.
 These contain the day, week and year json data files which are updated every archive period.
 11. Open your website page and click on any of the chart links and a new chart will be displayed.
 12. You will find additional controls which allows you change the time frame and zoom-in on data etc.
 13. Apart from the many features metioned earlier, the context menu (button top right in each chart) allows the charts to be displayed full screen, printed or saved.